Yandex Cloud

 Warning

-Rules for service traffic are required for a highly-available cluster to work.
+Rules for service traffic are required for a highly available cluster to work.

 Allowing traffic for a cluster and node groupsAllowing traffic for a cluster and node groups

-For the cluster to work correctly, create rules for incoming and outgoing traffic and apply them to the cluster and node groups:
+For the cluster to work correctly, create rules for incoming and outgoing traffic and apply them to the cluster and its node groups:

 1. Add rules for incoming traffic that allow: